 Student Refund Percent

-When a student withdraws, Cogswell must complete two calculations:
+When a student withdraws, USV must complete two calculations:

 If the student (or parent in the case of a PLUS Loan) is eligible for additional funds at the time of withdrawal, the student may receive additional Federal Student Aid (Title IV) funds.
 If the student received more FSA funds than he or she earned under the Federal Return of Title IV Funds Policy, the institution, and in some cases the student, is required to return the unearned funds to the federal program(s) or lender, as applicable.